 This Montana based recording workshop was formed as a reply to the “anyone can start a band” philosophy found in the mid 80’s local Bozeman music scene.
 Donovan’s Brain first entered your consciousness in 1994 when they appeared on the premier edition of the Hit The Hay compilations.
 The path the band has followed over the next three decades has been as complex and unexpected, much like the modern psychedelic sounds they create.
 Two new Donovan’s Brain albums will be released summer 2021.
 A trip around this site will reveal some of the answers you might be looking for about Donovan’s Brain.
-You can purchase Donovan’s Brain music at the Career Shop, or the Career Records Shop at Discogs.
+You can purchase Donovan’s Brain music at the Career Shop, or go directly to the Career Records Shop at Discogs.
 There is also now a Donovan’s Brain shop on Bandcamp, where you can purchase digital downloads as well as vinyl and CDS.
 The Career Records site and the Donovan’s Brain Face Book page are updated regularly.